Toggle menu

 • a heat alarm in the kitchen

-• smoke and heat alarms that are mains wired and link to a sound alarm
+• smoke and heat alarms shall be mains wired and linked to a simultaneously sound alarm

 Non-shared house